KronoSKoderS/CalPack/README.md

     print(pkt2.field1)  # 12
     print(pkt2.field2)  # -12

+## SHOW ME THE DOCS!
+Documentation is host on [read the docs](https://readthedocs.org/projects/concorde/)

 ## Upcoming Features:
 The following list is a set of major features that is planned to be worked on.
 For a more exhaustive list, view the issues page, or if you have ZenHub installed, view our current board.